 "Daylight," said Violet.
 "Have some daylight get in there."
 "They need to move on back to Memphis then if daylight is what they want."
 "Memphis?
-I though they were born here."
+I thought they were born here."
 "That's what they'd have you believe.
 But they ain't.
 Not even Memphis.
 Cottown.
 Some place nobody ever heard of."
 "I'll be," said Violet.
-She was very surprised because the dumfrey sisters were graceful, citified women whose father owned a store on 116th street, and themselves had nice paper handling jobs: one took tickets at the Lafayette; the other worked in the counting house for the numbers people.
+She was very surprised because the Dumfrey women were graceful, citified ladies whose father owned a store on 116th street, and themselves had nice paper handling jobs: one took tickets at the Lafayette; the other worked in the counting house.
 "They don't like it known," the woman went on.